PADL/libbrowserid/gss-browserid.md

 #### exp

 This contains the time when the context expires.
-It MUST be validated by the initiator in GSS_Init_sec_context() but it SHOULD NOT be validated by message protection services such as GSS_Wrap().
+It MUST not be longer than the user's certificate expiry time.

+For compatibility with existing applications, it SHOULD NOT be validated by message protection services such as GSS_Wrap().

 #### tkt